vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 ---
 layout: default
 title: When is the end of this quarter?
-description: Current calendar quarter-end date, and how many days left.
+description: How many days left, current calendar quarter-end date, and quarter clock.
 redirect_from:
   - independent/when-is-the-end-of-current-quarter.html
 ---